AttackOnJasper/University-notes/fl-studio/fl-studio.md

 ### Piano Roll
 - 88 keys
-- 12 keys (7 white keys and 5 black keys) are grouped together.
+- 12 keys (7 white keys and 5 black keys) are grouped together (octave).
    - White keys range from C,D,E,F,G,A,B.
    - Black keys range from C# (D b), D#, ...
 A#
 - There are a total of 8 groups of keys.
 Range from
    - China: A_2, C_1, C, c, c^1 (center), c^2, c^3, c^4, c^5
    - Other places: c5 is the center

-#### Major & minor
+#### Major Keys & Minor Keys
+- 7 notes in a key
+   - Every notes have distinct letters; after assigning a letter we would determine if a note is shape or flat
 - Major pattern
-   - full, full, half, full, full, full, half (In semitone distances: 2, 2, 1, 2, 2, 2, 1)
+   - whole, whole, half, whole, whole, whole, half (In semitone distances: 2, 2, 1, 2, 2, 2, 1)
    - e.g.
 	- **C major**: C, D, E, F, G, A, B (all 7 white keys)
    	- **D major**: D, E, F#, G, A, B, C#